slekup/slekup/README.md

       <td width="50%">
         <ul>
           <li><a href="https://www.hexlen.com/">Hexlen.com</a> - An E-Commerce Platform in the US & New Zealand - Being developed with MERN Stack</li>
+          <li><a href="https://github.com/shannon-nz/PEX">PEX</a> - My current python project, where I explore as much as possible about what python is capable of.</li>
           <li><a href="https://www.shannon.rf.gd/">My Profile</a> - Built with LAMP Stack</li>
           <li><a href="https://github.com/Alpha-Reader">Alpha Reader</a> - An Online Platform for Readers & Authors (International).
 Founded by a colleague.
 Will likely use LAMP or MERN stack.</li>
           <li>Online Messaging Platform - Coming Soon</li>